C2-GaMe: Classification of Cluster Galaxy Membership with Machine Learning: Results

 \Cref{fig:validation} shows the distribution match for orbiting and infalling galaxies for different validation tests using probabilistic classification.
+For the model that only employs position and velocity information, the error in PDF stays within $15\%$ inside $0.5\r200m$ and is less than $5\%$ outside.
+This is either because of the baryonic physics, which introduces differences in the inner region of the cluster \citep[e.g., velocity bias, ][]{wu13}, or different disruption rates and orphan treatment in the different simulations.
+In fact, for comparison, we also train the algorithm using the original cluster sample (MDPL2+UM) with $M_{\rm 200m}>10^{14.2}\Msunh$, and test it on the original sample with $M_{\rm 200m}<10^{14.2}\Msunh$.
+The error for using different simulations is roughly comparable to applying the model to a mass-limited test sample where we test with galaxies around clusters with masses smaller than the trained sample.

-For the first test, we train the algorithm using the cluster sample with $M_{\rm 200m}>10^{14.2}\Msunh$, and test it on the original sample with $M_{\rm 200m}>10^{14}\Msunh$.
-We found that the accuracy decreases slightly to $78\%$.
-The error in PDF stays within $15\%$ inside $0.5\r200m$ and is less than $5\%$ outside.
-We also apply the fiducial algorithm to TNG dataset and obtain $52\%$ accuracy.
-When comparing the predicted and actual probability distribution function, we found that the discrepancy can reach upto $60\%$ in the inner regions.
-However, by limiting the features to only $R,\vlos$, the accuracy increases to $56\%$ while the error in PDF reduces below $10\%$ in inner region and much smaller outside.
-This is expected as the star formation rate distribution in the orbiting and infalling galaxies in TNG is slightly different than that of MDPL2+UM catalog, and thus, an algorithm trained with star formation rate on UM catalog will not produce accurate result when using star formation rate from TNG.
-MDPL2+UM catalog is fitted to reproduce star formation rate across different redshifts, and hence the algorithm trained on the catalog should be applicable to observational data, but may not be applicable for simulations with slightly different star formation rates.
-Regardless, we note the excellent agreement even on different simulation dataset with just projected radial distance and line-of-sight velocity.
+When we also compare the predicted and actual probability distribution functions when applying the model that includes a specific star formation rate as an additional feature, we found that the discrepancy can reach up to $60\%$ in the inner regions.
+This is expected as the star formation rate distribution in the orbiting and the infalling galaxies in TNG are slightly different than that of the MDPL2+UM catalog.
+Thus, an algorithm trained with the star formation rate on UM catalog will not produce an accurate result when using the star formation rate from TNG.
+MDPL2+UM catalog is fitted to reproduce star formation rate across different redshifts.
+Hence, the algorithm trained on the catalog should apply to observational data but may not apply to simulations with slightly different star formation rates.
+However, further work on the error associated with using sSFR is warranted by contrasting with other simulations of similar distribution.
+In addition, obtaining the mass ratio in the observations is harder, where dark matter halo mass needs to be estimated through weak lensing or other proxies, making the model with mass ratio harder to apply in observations.
+We note the excellent agreement on different simulation datasets with just projected radial distance and line-of-sight velocity.